 - Check the status of Interlibrary Loan requests

-Most OhioLINK resources, such as the Research Databases, Electronic Journal Center, and Digital Resource Commons, require you to authenticate with OhioLINK in order to gain access.
+Most OhioLINK resources, such as the Research Databases and Electronic Journal Center, require you to authenticate with OhioLINK in order to gain access.
 Any Research Database marked with the OhioLINK logo will require authentication.
 You can authenticate here or when you are directed to when accessing OhioLINK resources.

 Accessing other Electronic Resources

 Some of our electronic resources, including some databases and electronic journals, are subscribed to directly by the University of Toledo, not all of OhioLINK.
 These may be accessed through the UT Library Catalog record, just search the catalog for the title of the journal or database that you want to connect to.
 A link will be provided in the full catalog record.